Tech Salaries in India 2026: Real Numbers by Role

 Bangalore

-The undisputed tech capital of India.
+Undisputed tech capital of India.
 Highest concentration of tech jobs, highest salaries, and also highest living costs.
 Bangalore salaries are the benchmark — other cities are typically 10-25% lower for equivalent roles.
+Traffic is terrible.
+Weather is great.
+Food is incredible.
+Pick your priorities.

 Typical rent for a 2BHK: